Lawrence Pech

-Lawrence Pech (known as "Larry" to friends and co-workers) is a dancer, choreographer and teacher currently living and working in the San Francisco Bay Area.
+Lawrence Pech (born 1959) is an American dancer, composer, choreographer and teacher.
+He lives and works in the San Francisco Bay Area.

 Early years

 Pech was born in 1959 in Denver, Colorado.
 He received his early classical music training in piano and voice.
 His first choreographic effort was in the fourth grade, to the Beatles’ "Something..."
 Pech began studying ballet at the age of 14 with the Colorado Concert Ballet.
 At 16, he won First Prize in the Colorado Council on the Arts Choreography Competition with a piece set to Pink Floyd's "Have a Cigar".
 The following year (1977), he received full scholarships to the Joffrey Ballet and American Ballet Theatre schools, the School of American Ballet (New York City Ballet), and Mudra (Maurice Béjart's Ballet of the 20th century in Brussels).

 New York, early 1980s

 Pech accepted a contract from ABT in 1980 directly from the artistic director, Mikhail Baryshnikov.
 For the next seven years, he worked with and was choreographed upon by such masters as George Balanchine, Martha Graham, Antony Tudor, Agnes de Mille, Jerome Robbins (touring with him to the Spoleto Festival in 1982), Twyla Tharp, Paul Taylor, Jiri Kylian, Karole Armitage, David Gordon, Eric Bruhn, Natalia Makarova, Mark Morris, and others.
 He danced opposite such greats as Mr. Baryshnikov, Ms. Makarova, Ivan Nagy, Cynthia Gregory, Fernando Bujones, Gelsey Kirkland, Cynthia Harvey, Martine van Hamel, Kevin McKenzie, and others.
 He appeared in numerous Live from Lincoln Center telecasts, and figured prominently with Baryshnikov in the movie Dancer and the Dance (BBC).